 COVID-19 vaccination drive: SII produced Covishield dispatch likely to be early morning tomorrow

-Pune, Jan 11: Kool-ex Cold Chain logistics in Pune prepared to transport the COVID19 vaccines from Serum Institute of India to other parts of the country, and the Maharashtra government has ordered police protection for its trucks.
+Koolex Cold Chain Limited, a Mumbai-based pharma supply chain company which has a specialization in temperature control logistic in Pune is all set to transport the COVID19 vaccines from Serum Institute of India to other parts of the country, and the Maharashtra government has ordered police protection for its trucks.

 Kool-Ex Cold Chain Ltd's co-founder Rahul Agarwal said,''We've been doing this for over 12 years.
 Our trucks can be temperature controlled from -25 to +25°C. Every truck is tech-enabled.
 Various state govts have given security cover for trucks where they'll get police escort till they reach destination.''